djalbat/occam-grammar-utilities/README.md

 removeOrRenameIntermediateNodes(node);
 ```
-The removal or renaming of intermediate nodes is recommended but optional, which is why it is provided as a separate function.
+Note that the functionality for the removal or renaming of intermediate nodes is separate.

 ## Examples